roguehistory/Hist_Digh3814/content/en/week/12-5/instructions.md

 ### Do

 The format of the exit ticket is up to you.
-You craft a statement reflecting on where you started and where you’ve gotten to, and you will indicate how you feel you’ve done against the [learning outcomes](https://craftingdh.netlify.com/docs/2-learning-outcomes).
+You craft a statement reflecting on where you started and where you’ve gotten to, and you will indicate how you feel you’ve done against the [learning outcomes](/docs/2-learning-outcomes).
 You may, if you wish, indicate what you think your letter grade ought to be, and why.

 [more]

 ### Submit work

-You can submit the link to your work on [this form](https://docs.google.com/forms/d/e/1FAIpQLSc3iURU-J6usI6994Hm9MkBsIViOEbnoIyqtxhmhXbFW8raAw/viewform?usp=sf_link)
+You can submit the link to your work on [this form](#).

 ### Celebrate